J-Sarnoff/FloatTest.jl/README.md

 _**The numerics tested work properly.**_

-If any test does not pass, that information is shown.
-And it would be generally useful to know the test that failed and versioninfo().
+If any test does not pass, or the version of Julia in use does not support fma, that information is shown.
+It would be generally useful to know the test that failed and versioninfo().

 I want to rely on capabilities that are very widely shared.